qualityshepherd/brine/posts/southern_coast.md

 ### HEXES

 **0101 Dark Tower**
-A shabby stone tower rises from overgrown grass.
-Its pale stones etched with fading runes, obscured beneath tangled vines.
+A pale stone tower rises from overgrown grass, its stones etched with fading runes.
 No path leads to its door; windows dark and silent.
-Even in bright sun, the tower casts no shadow. **Varjo** (`Shadow Mage, Hermit, Obsessive`), a forgotten mage, now dwells within his tower's _shadow_, writing a book he believes will make him immortal.
-He can't abide trespassers; he calls from his dark tower a warning to any who come too close: _"you there... do fuck off!"_
+Even in bright sun, the tower casts no shadow. **Varjo** (`Shadow Mage, Hermit, Compulsive Counter`), dwells within the tower's _shadow_ (not the tower itself), writing a book he believes will make him immortal.
+He can't abide trespassers.
+He yells from his dark tower to any who come too close: _"you there... do fuck off!"_

 **0102 Razor's Edge**: A mountain stream violently slashes a path, waters churning with deadly fury.
 A single weathered bridge—more rope and rotting planks than structure—spans the 50' chasm.
 It looks unlikely to bear anything heavier than a whisper.

-**0103 The Alarum Fields** A hidden valley home to acres of rare orange flowers, known as Alarums.
-When approached, the blossoms emit a soft, high-pitched sound, calling out potential dangers.
-The flowers are harvested and dried to create natural alarms.
-They also make a highly sought-after tea, renowned for its ability to strengthen the drinker’s resolve and sharpen their wits.
+**0103 The Alarum Fields** Rare orange flowers, called Alarums, emit a soft, high-pitched hum when approached, warning of unseen dangers.
+Locals harvest and dry them to make natural alarms, or brew a tea famed for sharpening wits and bolstering resolve.

-**0104 Respite Grove** A peaceful grove of tall trees with orange-stained bark.
-Their leaves cascade continuously, carpeting the ground.
-The air hums with serene resonance, urging quiet reflection.
-Resting here accelerates healing 2x.
+**0104 Respite Grove** A peaceful grove of orange-barked trees, constantly falling leaves carpet the ground.
+Serene hum urges reflection.
+Resting here heals 2x.

-**0105 Shadow Dragon Lair** The entrance is obscured by shifting shadows cast by moonlight mushrooms, which dimly illuminate the cave.
-The shadows are nearly indistinguishable from the dragon itself.
+**0105 Shadow Dragon Lair** The Dragon communicates with imprisoned Hag Kalg via shadow-speech, plotting her escape from the Prison of Mon.
+Moonlight mushrooms dimly illuminate the cave entrance, their glow nearly indistinguishable from the dragon's shifting form.

-The Hag Kalg found this dragon dying before her imprisonment in Mon.
-Nursing it back to health forged an everlasting bond.
-The two now communicate via shadows, plotting her freedom.

 **0106 The Scorched Hollow** A barren landscape of blackened trees and ash, where a forest once stood.
 Charred stumps pierce the lifeless ground, and occasional winds stir ghostly ash patterns.
 Nothing grows here.
 Nothing moves.
 Only silence.

 **0107 The Ashen Thicket** A fire-ravaged forest of charred, brittle trees standing over grey ash.
 Beneath the devastation, faint luminescent shoots struggle through the scorched earth.
 At night, tiny winged fae move between the burned branches, their soft glows hinting at slow, patient restoration.

 **0108 The Smoldering Path** A fire-scarred track winds through the fae forest, air thick with burnt wood.
-From the devastation, a white tree erupts overnight—bark smooth as bone.
+From the devastation, a white tree pierces through fresh earth; its bark smooth as bone.
 Its trunk curves like a dragon's neck, branches spread like wings, adorned with shimmering silver leaves.
 A wondrous thing of strange beauty.

 **0109 Memory Falls** A glittering waterfall spills into a clear pool, its waters tinged with soft, iridescent light.
 Locals whisper it’s a place where dreams resurface—or memories vanish.
 Fae keep silent watch from unseen vantages.
 Those who bathe here emerge changed: some bearing vivid new memories, others vivid new markings and still others, with pieces of themselves gone.